Paul Di'Anno: Illness and death

 A crowdfunder was launched in January 2021 to help raise money for the singer's knee surgery, following several years of poor health.
 In September 2021, it was reported that Di'Anno was still waiting for the surgery, and a photo surfaced of the singer showing his badly swollen leg.
 In October 2021, the crowdfunding had reached its target to which Di'Anno heartily thanked everyone for their support.
 In November 2021, Di'Anno relocated to Croatia to undergo treatment and surgery for his knee.
 Following the successful surgery, Di'Anno confirmed reports that Iron Maiden helped pay for the final part of his treatment in Croatia.

 Di'Anno died at his Salisbury home, on 21 October 2024, at the age of 66.
 Record label Conquest Music confirmed his death the same day, and stated that Di'Anno died after "being troubled by severe health issues in recent years that restricted him to performing in a wheelchair".
 His sisters Cheryl and Michelle confirmed he died of an aortic dissection, stating: 'Basically he had a tear in the sac around the heart and blood has filled inside it from the main aorta artery and that has caused the heart to stop.'
 He was buried at the Manor Park Cemetery and Crematorium.

 Legacy and tributes

+During Iron Maiden’s October 22, 2024 concert at the Xcel Energy Center in Saint Paul, Minnesota they paid tribute to Di’Anno.
+During the performance lead singer Bruce Dickinson gave a speech about Di’Anno and his impact on the band.
+Stating "Paul was instrumental in the first two (MAIDEN) albums, groundbreaking with ‘Killers’ and the first album.
+An amazing voice, devoted to rock and roll right up till the last minute of his life."

 A tribute show was held in Di'Anno's honor on November 7, 2024 at Underworld Camden, featuring performances by Electric Gypsy, Gypsy’s Kiss, and Hi-On Maiden (all of whom were slated to support Di'Anno on a planned tour that was cancelled due to his death).

+In 2021 Di'Anno was inducted into the Metal Hall of Fame.
+On April 13, 2026 it was announced Di'Anno would be inducted into the Rock and Roll Hall of Fame as a member of Iron Maiden.